How Many Female Coaches Are There in the NFL?

-How many female coaches are there in the NFL? originally appeared on NBC Sports Chicago
+How many female coaches are there in the NFL? originally appeared on NBC Sports Boston

 Football is no longer a final frontier women need to conquer.